mitmproxy/mitmproxy/docs/src/content/overview-installation.md

 [DockerHub](https://hub.docker.com/r/mitmproxy/mitmproxy/).
 The same
 security considerations apply as for our binary packages.

-## Installation on Linux via pip3
+## Installation on Linux within a virtual environment

-Please make sure to install Python 3.6 (or higher) and pip3 for your distribution.
-If your distribution does not provide a suitable Python version, you can use [pyenv](https://github.com/yyuu/pyenv) to get a recent Python environment.
+Please make sure to install Python 3.6 (or higher) for your distribution.
+If your distribution does not provide a suitable Python version, you can also use [pyenv](https://github.com/yyuu/pyenv) to get a recent Python environment.

 {{< highlight bash  >}}
-sudo apt install python3-pip # Debian 10 or higher, Ubuntu 17.10 or higher
+sudo apt install python3 # Debian 10 or higher, Ubuntu 17.10 or higher
-sudo dnf install python3-pip # Fedora 26 or higher
+sudo dnf install python3 # Fedora 26 or higher
-sudo pacman -S python-pip # Arch Linux
+sudo pacman -S python # Arch Linux
 {{< / highlight >}}

-Please make sure to upgrade pip3 itself:
+Create a virtual environment and activate it:

 {{< highlight bash >}}
-sudo pip3 install -U pip
-{{< / highlight >}}
+python3 -m venv mitm_env
+source mitm_env/bin/activate

-Now you can install mitmproxy via pip3:
+pip install mitmproxy
+{{</ highlight >}}

+You can now run the mitmproxy tools with the relevant commands as your `PATH` environment will be updated upon virtual environment activation.

+Whenever you want to run mitmproxy, either:
+- activate the environment again (`source mitm_env/bin/activate`).
+- add `mitm_env/bin` folder to your `$PATH` environment variable.
+- run mitmproxy with its full path.

+The transparent mode requires to be run with root privileges, the recommended way to do that is to run with the full path:

 {{< highlight bash >}}
+# regular virtual environment
+sudo mitm_env/bin/mitmproxy [options]

+# with pyenv
-sudo pip3 install mitmproxy
+sudo $HOME/.pyenv/versions/mitmproxy/bin/mitmproxy
-{{< / highlight >}}
+{{</ highlight >}}

+Don't run `pip` with sudo or in root as it might break stuff in your system (overwriting distribution-maintained files, and such)

 ## Installation on Windows via pip3